top of page

 Not long after arriving in Dongguan, he was arrested.
 On the first day of the fifth lunar month in 1953, he was executed.
 That day, the skies grew dark, storms raged, and many wept for his passing.

-There were many like Elder Pan—agents of Heaven awakened by Tao, who gave their lives to the mission.
+There were many like Elder Pan—bearers of Heaven awakened by Tao, who gave their lives to the mission.
 Their stories still inspire all who walk this path.
-And all of it shows the power of the Teacher’s Point—through which Tao spread across China in just seventeen years.
+Such is the power of the Teacher’s Pointing.
+Through it, Tao spread across China in only seventeen years.
+The vow had taken root in countless lives.

 雲雷震開戊己土 天下神鬼不安寧

 Only a Mandated Teacher has the power to open a person’s hidden portal.
-Without Heaven’s Mandate, that portal will remain sealed forever.
+Without Heaven’s Mandate, that portal remains sealed.

 The Moment of Awakening

-Picture a moment charged with the power of a storm—a bolt of lightning splitting the sky, thunder answering with a deep, rolling voice.
-In Heaven, the Thunder Division and the Wind Division work together in just this way—when their forces unite, the heavens tremble and a mighty storm is born.
+Picture a moment charged with the force of a storm—a bolt of lightning splitting the sky, thunder answering with a deep, rolling voice.
+In Heaven, the Thunder Division and the Wind Division work together like this.
+When their forces unite, the heavens tremble and a mighty storm is born.

 So it is when the Mandated Teacher points.
-Power flows from Eternal Mother like an unseen current, gathering into one bright focus before the Teacher directs it to the seeker’s hidden portal.
+Power flows from Eternal Mother like an unseen current, gathering into a single bright focus before the Teacher directs it toward the seeker’s hidden portal.

-In that instant, the golden lock breaks.
+In that instant, the golden lock shatters.
 A burst of pure light streams forth, and the true self—long hidden—shines once again.

 The Book of Changes (易經) speaks of the Thunder Trigram (雷卦).
 When doubled, it becomes the Quake Trigram (震卦), a sign of great force.
-The Teacher’s sacred point carries this same power—sudden, unstoppable—awakening the soul as if struck by lightning and stirred by thunder.
+The Teacher’s sacred point carries this same power—sudden and unstoppable—awakening the soul as if struck by lightning and stirred by thunder.

 This moment is more than a flash of power—it is the turning point for a soul that has wandered far from its true home.
-From here, the gate of freedom stands open.
-That is why saints and sages call the Mandated Teacher’s point the priceless treasure (無價寶).
+From that moment on, the gate of freedom stands open.
+That is why saints and sages call the Mandated Teacher’s Pointing the priceless treasure (無價寶).

-We may believe we have a Buddha nature, but we do not yet know where it lives within us.
-For centuries, the teachings of Confucianism, Taoism, and Buddhism have spoken of this place in quiet, symbolic words—a doorway to the pure heart, the true self, the hidden miracle within.
-But without the Teacher’s Point, we cannot find it.
-Our inner treasure stays sealed, just beyond reach.
-That is why the Teacher’s Point is so precious—it shows us exactly where this treasure lies, so we can draw from it and begin to awaken.
+We may believe we have a Buddha nature, yet we do not know where it lives within us.
+For centuries, the teachings of Confucianism, Taoism, and Buddhism have spoken of this place in quiet, symbolic language—a doorway to the pure heart, the true self, the hidden miracle within.
+But without this sacred act, we cannot find it.
+Our inner treasure remains sealed, just beyond reach.
+That is why it is so precious—it reveals where this treasure lies, so we may draw from it and begin to awaken.

-To truly understand the value of this sacred point, the newly awakened must return to the sacred hall and listen to the teachings.
-Each lecture is like a lantern glowing in the dark, lighting the way toward their own inner wisdom.
-In time, they will see for themselves that this point cannot be captured by words alone—it must be touched and felt deep within the heart.
+To truly understand its value, the newly awakened must return to the sacred hall and listen to the teachings.
+Each lecture is like a lantern glowing in the dark, lighting the way toward inner wisdom.
+In time, they will see for themselves that this pointing cannot be captured by words alone—it must be touched and felt within the heart.

-One scripture by JiGong Living Buddha speaks of the mystery and power of this sacred point—revealing what the mind alone could never fully grasp:
+One scripture by JiGong Living Buddha speaks of the mystery and power of this sacred act—revealing what the mind alone could never fully grasp:

 天命明師一指點≫生死出入之户